If you want a fruit tree that produces fruit you'll love, you'll probably buy a grafted fruit tree or you Read more

 You can learn more about how they corrected the problem (and see the beautiful orchard) in the video below.

 One problem that I've seen with many community orchards is the issue of continuity.
-Volunteers do move on but fruit trees are forever - or at least they can live and thrive for decades.
+Volunteers move on, but fruit trees are forever - or at least they can live and thrive for decades.
 Some think that if the orchard is abandoned, it's not a big deal.
 Fruit trees, they think, can take care of themselves.

 But that is far from the truth.
 Neglected fruit trees will produce poor quality fruit.
 But worse than that, they attract pests and diseases that can spread through neighbourhoods and affect other fruit trees.
 These problems can even spread to nearby commercial orchards.